 ● Difficulty falling or staying asleep

-But you can.
+This can cause you to spiral even further, worrying there is nothing wrong and that you can’t be fixed., but you can.
 There are really effective ways to deal with GAD that are based on scientific evidence and not woo woo magic or crystal waving.
-Don’t let GAD put a handbrake on your happiness any longer, NOW is the time to seek professional help https://www.wendydignan.co.uk/

 Dare to dream big and Wendy’s THE person to help get you there.